 Loss of cultural or historic aspects -The activity is not expected to have any impact on cultural or heritage aspects on the site.
-Please see Appendix D1 of the BAR.

-Socio-economic - Increased coverage of telecommunications services and its associated benefits - Low (Positive)
+Socio-economic - Increased coverage of telecommunications services and its associated benefits - Medium (Positive)

 Decommissioning

 The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.